 Many organisations are now seeing the benefits in putting their employees through the Nationally Accredited Mental Health First Aid course and having a designated Mental Health First Aider on board.
 Upskilling existing employees to identify issues with staff before they start affecting their work performance, offer support to staff and support them in getting appropriate professional help can greatly benefit the company and reduce associated costs.
 Mental Health First Aid Training is recognized by the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia as accredited Professional Development.

-The course is well researched across countries and experiences, from Mental Health professionals to survivors and carers and has benefited everyone no matter whether they are seasoned counselors, psychiatrists or laymen.
-The Mental Health First Aid Manual is part of the course and everyone who participates in the training will be given one.
-The Manual covers further resources and reading.
+The course is well researched across countries and experiences, from mental health professionals to survivors and carers and has benefited everyone no matter whether they are seasoned counsellors, psychiatrists or laymen.

 If you are interested in attending a First Aid or Mental Health First Aid in Perth, please don’t hesitate to get in touch and see how we can help meet your needs.
 We offer a flexible service and can run a bespoke course, tailored to your individual needs or you can book a space on one of our many public courses.
 For more information, email us at firstname.lastname@example.org or click here to book a space.